Who Qualifies as an Accredited Investor?

 Quick Answer

-The accredited investor definition gates the private Reg D safe harbor, the verified-AI Reg D safe harbor, the accredited-only $5M statutory exemption, and (through overlap with the Qualified Institutional Buyer concept) institutional resale safe harbors.
-Individuals qualify via
+The accredited investor definition gates the private and verified Reg D safe harbors, the accredited-only $5M statutory exemption, and (via Qualified Institutional Buyer overlap) institutional resale safe harbors.
+Individuals qualify by

-Quick Answer: The accredited investor definition gates the private Reg D safe harbor, the verified-AI Reg D safe harbor, the accredited-only $5M statutory exemption, and (through overlap with the Qualified Institutional Buyer concept) institutional resale safe harbors.
-Individuals qualify via $1M net worth (excluding primary residence), $200K/$300K income, or Series 7/65/82 license.
-Entities qualify via $5M assets, institutional status, or family-office status.
+Quick Answer: The accredited investor definition gates the private and verified Reg D safe harbors, the accredited-only $5M statutory exemption, and (via Qualified Institutional Buyer overlap) institutional resale safe harbors.
+Individuals qualify by $1M net worth excluding primary residence, $200K/$300K income, or a Series 7, 65, or 82 license.
+Entities qualify via $5M in assets, institutional status, or family-office status.

 The accredited investor definition is the single most-tested concept in Reg D. Bankers must know every category cold because each qualifying path drives a different disclosure and verification consequence.